Postdocs in Global Biodiversity Science and Conservation

-■ Postdoc in Movement Ecology.
-We are seeking innovative thinkers with a strong quantitative background who are interested in using existing and, through Icarus, forthcoming movement data to address questions in the MPY Center remit.
-Qualifications for the position include include a PhD in ecology or behavior or a related field, past experience in collecting or analyzing movement data, a dedication toward conscientious and responsible work in a team, and strong communication skills.
-An ability to traverse community- and single-species perspectives and to address processes at different spatial and temporal scales are particularly welcome.
-The position offers thematic flexibility and in their application letter candidates should briefly describe their preferred area of activity.
-1-2 positions are available with a contract length of 2 or 3 years.
+We are seeking innovative thinkers with a strong quantitative background who are interested in addressing ecological questions at large spatial scales.
+Qualifications for the position include a PhD in ecology, conservation, (bio-)geography, or biological informatics, combined with experience in spatial biodiversity analysis and inference.
+The preferred candidates will have a strong interest in the modelbased integration of large, disparate biodiversity and environmental data, a dedication toward conscientious work in a team, attention to detail, and strong communication skills.
+An ability to traverse ecological, evolutionary, and conservation perspectives and to address processes at different spatial and temporal scales are particularly welcome.

-To apply please send, in one pdf, a short cover letter, CV and contact info for three referees to email@example.com, subject “BGC Postdoc”.
+To apply please send, in one pdf, a short motivation (i.e. cover) letter, CV and names and contact information for three referees to email@example.com, subject “BGC Postdoc”.
 For questions contact firstname.lastname@example.org.
+The final selection process will begin on 20 January 2019, but earlier applications are welcome and will be reviewed as received.
 We passionately believe that a diverse team will enable a broader perspective and enhance creativity, and we strongly encourage applications from women and minorities.

 The lab hires a handful of undergraduates each year to work on projects related to the Map of Life.
-If you are a Yale undergrad interested in the Map of Life project, or if you have any interest in developing some of the apps we use in our lab, email Kira McCall to learn more about the program.
+If you are a Yale undergrad interested in the Map of Life project, or if you have any interest in developing some of the apps we use in our lab, email Michelle Duong to learn more about the program.

 We are currently hiring student research assistants!
 These positions will be closely involved with the Map of Life and the new Max Planck-Yale Center, utilizing GIS tools and ecological understanding to map species distributions worldwide.